-Risk Likelihood of Risk Impact of Risk Evidence Risk response Institutional Risks Overlapping mandates between TFS, DFO and villages on village land forest reserve jurisdictions.
-For example it is reported that TFS has also been collecting forest royalties or issuing licences to harvest trees from village land forest reserves (this is against the forest Act of 2002).
+Risk Likelihood of Risk Impact of Risk Evidence Risk response profitability.
+This encourages traders to buy timber from general lands in which case measured volumes are much lower and illegal timber is available.
+Remote VLFRs are unattractive for forest product buyers due to fixed prices not taking distances into account.
+Annual and Semi-Annual Reports of FORVAC. under continuous monitoring.
+Ins stitutional Risks Overlapping mandates between TFS, DFO and villages on village land forest reserve jurisdictions.
+For example, it is reported that TFS has also been collecting forest royalties or issuing licences to harvest trees from village land forest reserves (this is against the Forest Act of 2002).
 Low Medium Analysis by stakeholders (e.g. TFCG and MJUMITA).
-The Programme will enable legal and institutional framework and capacity to support CBFM.
-Clear definition of roles of FBD and TFS and PO-RALG based on national forest policies and legislation defined and incorporated in NFP II and implemented accordingly.
-Illegal logging and involvement of TFS in harvesting on general lands without sustainable harvesting plans are critical risks for the success and sustainability of the programme.
+Clear definition of roles of FBD and TFS and PO-RALG based on national forest policies and legislation defined and incorporated in FORVAC and implemented accordingly.
+Timber Legality Framework to be formulated and published.
+Illegal logging brings low- cost timber and charcoal to the market which decrease the market potential of VLFR timber and charcoal.
+TFS is allowed to harvest from the general lands without sustainable forest management and harvesting plans and with less supervision and control during harvesting, which attracts buyers.
 High High Results of the TRAFFIC (commissioned by WWF) comprehensive study on illegal logging Coordination/harmonization of procedures/ measurements et al among the relevant agencies, i.e. TRA/TFS/police; data management system; following of enforcement procedures, such as marking before timber is transported and not after; language standardization for import/export permits; addressing the many disincentives.
-Human resource capacity in some VLFR villages is still low which will hamper to fully benefit from business opportunities.
-Medium Medium Experiences from LIMAS and NFBKP II project Focus on strengthening needed capacities and partnerships.
+Tanzanian Timber Legality Framework to be formulated and published.
+Human resource capacity in some VLFR villages is still low which hampers participants from fully benefitting from business opportunities.
+Medium High Experiences from LIMAS, NFBKP II, and FORVAC programmes Annual and Semi-Annual Reports of FORVAC Focus on strengthening the needed capacities and partnerships for the value chain development.